ZaneH/heybilly-prototype/README.md

   - "Hey Billy, post a random number."
   - "Okay, Billy, post a funny GIF."
   - "Hey Billy, play a cricket sound."
-  - "Hey Billy, post a movie trailer."
+  - "Hey Billy, post a scary movie trailer."
 - **Text-to-Speech (TTS) Support**: HeyBilly can speak in the voice chat, making your interactions even more dynamic. 🗣️

 ## Getting Started